What is the Breast Cancer Wellness Clinic?

 About the Breast Cancer Wellness Clinic program

-The Breast Cancer Wellness Clinic was developed to fill in a gap in healthcare services between the end of treatment and life after breast cancer.
-This can be a scary and isolating time, with patients reporting they struggle with their body post-treatment, that it feels unfamiliar and different.
-They may also feel vulnerable switching from frequent appointments with healthcare professionals to fewer interactions as their treatment ends.
+The Breast Cancer Wellness Clinic was developed to fill a gap in healthcare services between the end of treatment and life after breast cancer.
+This can be a scary and isolating time, with patients reporting they struggle with their body post-treatment, which may feel unfamiliar or different.
+They may also feel vulnerable when moving from frequent appointments with healthcare professionals to fewer interactions once treatment ends.

 How it works